-For salaries, provide copies of certified timesheets with employee and supervisor signature documenting hours worked or Division Form 6 - Time and Effort and proof employee was paid (paystubs, earning statements, payroll expenditure reports).
-Expense items need to have copies of invoices, receipts and cancelled checks, credit card statements, bank statements for proof of payment.
+- For salaries, provide copies of payroll expendiure reports - Expense items need to have copies of invoices, or receipts and proof of payment (credit card statements, bank statements) for.
 All documentation for reimbursement amounts must be clearly visible and defined (i.e., highlighted, underlined, circled on the required supporting documentation).